ktnlvr/metropolia-ai-takehome/README.md

 # Metropolia AI Translator

-a takehome for the "Student assistants for Metropolia AI project".
+a takehome for the "Student assistants for Metropolia AI project."

 ## Installation